-Benzodiazepines, commonly known as ‘Benzos,’ are the most commonly prescribed medications in Europe, Canada and the United States.
-Despite their abundance, they are highly addictive, and benzodiazepine addiction affects millions of individuals and their families.
+Benzodiazepines, also known as Benzos, are the most commonly prescribed medications in Europe, Canada and the United States.
+Despite their abundance, they are highly addictive.
+Benzodiazepine addiction affects millions of individuals and their families.

-Benzodiazepine overdoses are very common.
-In fact, only Opioid overdoses are more common.
-Benzos were to blame in 30% of prescription drug overdoses in 2013, though 75% of Benzo-related deaths involved Opioids.
+Benzodiazepine overdoses are very common, coming in second to the number of Opioid overdoses.
+Benzos were to blame in 30% of prescription drug overdoses in 2013, though 75% of Benzo-related deaths also involved Opioids.

 Examples of Benzodiazepines: